-Preston Imhof, D.O. completed his medical degree at the A.T.
+Preston Imhof, D.O. is board-certified in Otolaryngology and Facial Plastic Surgery with a medical degree from A.T.
 Still University of Health Sciences at the Kirksville College of Osteopathic Medicine in Kirksville, Missouri.
 He then went on to complete his residency at Oklahoma State University in 2013, as well as a rotation at the Cleveland Clinic Head and Neck Institute.
 During his tenure at both Kirksville College and Oklahoma State University, Dr. Imhof received numerous honors including the leadership position of presidency of the Blue Key International Honor Fraternity and membership at Sigma Sigma Phi National Honor Fraternity - an honorary osteopathic service fraternity.